suhasrsharma/FluffyPancakes/README.md

      __You're all set to go.__ Although, if, by any chance, you face an issue, just add to PYTHONPATH, the directory structure to where you downloaded this repository.

+     If you are using __Linux__, change the path of the chromedriver in controller.py from '..\dependencies\windows\chromedriver.exe' to '..\dependencies\linux\chromedriver'

 # Output
 > -1 : Legitimate Website